-Two Steps to House puppy training or housebreaking your puppy
+Two Steps to GSD Puppy House Training or Housebreaking

 House training failures can almost always be attributed to the lack of two simple ingredients: scheduling and supervision.
-While it helps if you have realistic expectations, a little patience and a sense of humor, you can housebreak your puppy if all you do is keep him in sight and take him out at regular, predictable intervals.
+While it helps if you have realistic expectations, a little patience, and a sense of humor, you can housebreak your German Shepherd puppy if all you do is keep him in sight and take him out at regular, predictable intervals.
 Simple, right?

 Freedom is Overrated

-Until your puppy training is complete and your puppy is reliably house trained, you will increase the speed of his success the more you decrease the number of accidents.
-This means that you must keep your eye on him all of the time, because you need to be there to act when it’s time for him to go out.
+Until your German Shepherd puppy training is complete, and your puppy is reliably house trained, you will increase the speed of his success the more you decrease the number of accidents.
+This means that you must keep your eye on him all the time because you need to be there to act when it’s time for him to go out.
 You already know that you must provide him with a consistent schedule, but not every potty break can be dictated by the clock.
 When you observe your puppy sniffing the floor, circling, arching his back, lifting his tail, or just whining for no apparent reason, get him outside quickly.

 During those times when you cannot watch him, you must confine him.
 You must.
 You cannot leave him free to roam your house and use it as a bathroom.
-You can place him in a crate, or lock him in a safe room, use a playpen or whatever works for you, but you must confine him.
+Furthermore, you can place him in a crate, lock him in a safe room, use a playpen, or whatever works for you, but you must confine him.
 If you have a safe yard where he can wander at will, that’s OK, too.
 Just do not give him free access to your home.

 Consistency Equals Success

 Most house training failures are not the fault of the dog.
-We get busy, we have unrealistic expectations, we expect dogs to read our minds and know what we want without training.
+We get busy, we have unrealistic expectations, and we expect dogs to read our minds and know what we want without training.
 Really, though, it all comes down to scheduling and supervision.
 If you can remember these two simple things, you can housebreak your dog.
-Click on the image below to learn more.

-Puppy training itself is not difficult.
+GSD puppy training itself is not difficult.
 Dogs are smart.
-German shepherds are especially smart, because we have bred them to be independent thinkers.
+German Shepherds are especially smart because we have bred them to be independent thinkers.
 They love a job, and they love puzzles.
 This means that training can either be easy or frustrating.
 It is frustrating if your dog seems to be smarter than you are, which he will indicate to you through his bored body language and lack of attention span.
 It is easy if you know the key to really successful training.